Internships and placements

 Work experience in an organisation can be hugely valuable in developing your professional and technical skills and experience, as well as providing an opportunity for you to see how much you enjoy and are suited to a role or industry.
 This is generally broken down into two categories:

-Placements, also referred to as sandwich placements, placement years or industrial placements are usually undertaken during your studies and are usually related to the subject you are studying, as they are designed to provide practical industry experience.
-These are paid opportunities which usually last 9-12 months and take place between the second and final year of an undergraduate degree.
+Placements, often referred to as sandwich placements, placement years or industrial placements are usually undertaken during your studies and are related to the subject you are studying, as they are designed to provide practical industry experience.
+These are usually paid opportunities which last 3-12 months and take place between the second and final year of an undergraduate degree, or at the end of a Masters degree.

-Internships for undergraduates are generally shorter, usually taking place over summer and lasting 1-4 months.
-Employers offering these type of opportunities usually specify students in their second year of study as they require a reasonable amount of technical knowledge (however our Summer Experience internships are open to first and second year undergraduates).
+Internships are generally shorter, usually taking place over summer and lasting 1-4 months.
+Employers offering these type of opportunities usually target students in their second year of study as they require a reasonable amount of technical knowledge (however our Summer Experience internships are open to first and second year undergraduates).
 Like placements, these should always pay at least national minimum wage.

 You might also see graduate internships advertised which offer work experience to recent grads but these are generally less defined than undergraduate opportunities and could last anywhere from a week to a year.
 These type of internships could be unpaid or only pay expenses, so think carefully when applying for these about whether you can afford to live and whether the experience will be worth it overall - we recommend that you should always look for paid opportunities wherever possible.
 See more on the law on unpaid internships on TARGETjobs.